-The shoot is managed by John Brownlie, a Game Keeper from Scotland with 35 years experience.
-John managed the Dorset Downs Shoot for four years and before that was Game keeper of the Kinveachy Estate, Aviemore, Scotland.
+The shoot is managed by John Brownlie, a Gamekeeper from Scotland with 45 years experience.
+John managed the Dorset Downs Shoot for four years and before that was Gamekeeper of the Kinveachy Estate, Aviemore, Scotland.

-Experienced beaters and dog handlers come from all over Canterbury and Otago to help run the shoot.
+Experienced beaters and dog handlers come from all over the South Island to help run the shoot.